ANALYTICS SOLUTIONS2025-12-29

 Here are some examples of dynamic pricing models: For companies in travel, tourism, or hospitality, there was a sudden, “catastrophic” drop in short-term demand.

-After a few months of despair, with some aid from their respective governments, a few airlines took advantage of the “travel bubble” concept to re-start operations and have a different pricing mechanism.
+After a few months of despair, with some aid from their respective governments, a few airlines took advantage of the “travel bubble” concept to restart operations and have a different pricing mechanism.

-To reiterate, above all, ensure that your pricing actions are legal and ethical at all times.
+Above all, ensure that your pricing actions are legal and ethical at all times.